 Proyecto Latina just found out about an AWESOME event hosted by the National Museum of Mexican Art.
 We are thrilled to have Josefina Lopez, acclaimed author of the play and successful film Real Women Have Curves, present her latest work Hungry Woman in Paris.

 The event is this Friday and best of all you save a few bucks for drinks afterwards because this event is FREE.
 Yes, another FREE AND FABULOUS event for you!
 Spread the word and swing by and support Josefina Lopez's new book.
-If you are interested in the book they will probably have the
+If you are interested in the book they will probably have them there day of or you can always contact Tianguis Online Bookstore for your order.

 Friday, March 27 -FREE